pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 The parent:

 * Does not use a random sleep period - it emits data into the pipe as quickly as it can.
 Correct implementation of the named pipe will cause the parent to sleep when the pipe is full and be reawakened when there is room in the pipe.
+It will have no knowledge of when or often this happens.

 * Is responsible for truncating the shared memory region.
 The child does not truncate.

 * as part of exiting, sends a `SIGINT` to the child using the system call `kill`.

 * sends the string: "Line: 554 ABCDEFGHIJKLMNOPQRSTUVWXYZ\n" where the
   554 is from a counter of lines written to the pipe.

 * prints "p_index: 38 Parent wrote: Line: 554
   ABCDEFGHIJKLMNOPQRSTUVWXYZ\n"